 What is the Midwest Horse Fair?

-Every year the Midwest Horse Fair gets bigger & better, and 2017 will be no exception!
-Every performance is a unique experience as exhibitors have the option to incorporate the 2017 theme, "Wonder Horse", into their demonstrations.
+Every year the Midwest Horse Fair gets bigger & better, and 2018 will be no exception!
+Every performance is a unique experience as exhibitors have the option to incorporate the 2018 theme, "University of Midwest Horse Fair", into their demonstrations.

 What is there to do at the Midwest Horse Fair?